kahinimehta/SocialRecognitionTask/TASK_DESCRIPTION.md

 ### Transition Screens

 - **Initial screen**: "Hello & welcome to the social memory game!
-Pay careful attention to the text on the screen"
+Pay careful attention to the text on the screen.
+Some images will be very deceptively similar."
 - **Before practice**: Welcome message—Amy's studio; Carly (her assistant) will walk through practice (same image as Amy)
 - **After practice**: Transition message explaining the real work begins with Amy organizing photographs
 - **Before each block**: "Ready to start sorting?" screen showing collections remaining count with BEGIN button